 Mark your calendars!

-Fall gatherings are tentatively scheduled for:
+Spring gatherings are scheduled for:

 All programming is free of charge and transportation will be provided for those who need it.